opendocsg/slw-judgments-backfill/2015_SGHCR_20/report.md

 **_Merits of the appeal_**

 9       First, the merits of the appeal, which would affect its prospects of success.
-It is well established that while the existence of strong grounds for appeal is not by itself a reason for granting a stay, the fact that there is little merit in the appeal is a relevant circumstance that a court can take into account in exercising its discretion to grant a stay pending appeal ( _Strandore Invest A/S and others v Soh Kim Wat_ [2010] SGHC 174 (“ _Strandore Invest_ ”) at [10], citing _Lee Kuan Yew v Jeyaretnam Joshua Benjamin_ [1990] 1 SLR(R) 772 and _Denis Matthew Harte v Tan Hun Hoe and another_ [2001] SGHC 19 (“ _Denis Matthew Harte_ ”)).
+It is well established that while the existence of strong grounds for appeal is not by itself a reason for granting a stay, the fact that there is little merit in the appeal is a relevant circumstance that a court can take into account in exercising its discretion to grant a stay pending appeal ( _Strandore Invest A/S and others v Soh Kim Wat_ <span class="citation">[2010] SGHC 174</span> (“ _Strandore Invest_ ”) at [10], citing _Lee Kuan Yew v Jeyaretnam Joshua Benjamin_ <span class="citation">[1990] 1 SLR(R) 772</span> and _Denis Matthew Harte v Tan Hun Hoe and another_ <span class="citation">[2001] SGHC 19</span> (“ _Denis Matthew Harte_ ”)).

-10     Counsel for the Plaintiff, Mr Leong Kah Wah (“Mr Leong”), argued that going by established legal principles, in particular those set out in _APL Co Pte Ltd v Voss Peer_ [2002] 2 SLR(R) 1119 (“ _APL v Voss Peer_ ”) at [55], a ship-owner should only deliver cargo against the presentation of a bill of lading.
+10     Counsel for the Plaintiff, Mr Leong Kah Wah (“Mr Leong”), argued that going by established legal principles, in particular those set out in _APL Co Pte Ltd v Voss Peer_ <span class="citation">[2002] 2 SLR(R) 1119</span> (“ _APL v Voss Peer_ ”) at [55], a ship-owner should only deliver cargo against the presentation of a bill of lading.
 As such, he submitted that the present suit was a clear case of conversion and misdelivery, and that the

 prospects of a successful appeal were slim.
 Counsel for the 1st Defendant, Mr Thomas Tan (“Mr